ForNeVeR/praefectus/docs/rfcs/tasks-and-attributes.md

 Data Attributes
 ---------------

-Basic task in Praefectus has the following attributes, of which only `id` is mandatory.
+Basic task in Praefectus has the following attributes:

 - `id: string`: a task identifier.
 Should be unique across all the Praefectus network; thus, nodes are recommended to add unique node identifier before task